cmuratori/perf/README.md

+# UPDATE

+I decided to step through the disassembly of ReadThreadProfilingData, and at first glance it actually seems like there's a clear answer: this API was never actually implemented for user-mode, despite what the documentation seems to claim.

+The disassembly for the ReadThreadProfilingData call _directly contains the call to rdpmc_.
+It does not do a syscall, nor does it appear to copy data out of some internal storage where the kernel would have left the results of the rdpmc.

+So _perhaps_ what happened here is that HPC retrieval was implemented only for kernel driver code, and then there was a branch added to avoid calling rdpmc if it was not called from ring-0?
+Am I reading this right?

+If that's the case, I suppose it is probably too big an ask for it to _actually_ be implemented at some point in the future... but if somehow it isn't, this would be a really great API to have working for user mode.
+Just a syscall in that would do the rdpmc's at ring-0 - even if it required setting a group policy or whatnot for security purposes - would be very helpful!

+#

 # Can you get this code to work?

 I can't.
 So far, no one can.
 Maybe you will be the one?